Connection String Reference

 PRAGMA Configuration

-See the PRAGMA Commands documentation for more details on available configuration options.
+See the PRAGMA Commands documentation for details.